USS Willmarth: Western New Guinea campaign

 On 13 November, with the assault ships having embarked their troops, Willmarth got underway in company with TG 78.14, bound for Pegun Island.
 At 05:00, two days later – she was joined by Shaw (DD-373) and Caldwell (DD-605).
 Willmarth, the two destroyers, and PC-1122 bombarded the southern part of the island prior to the landings and provoked no return fire from the beach.
 After a half-hour of firing, Ariadne signalled that "H" hour was 06:30, meaning that the first wave of LVT(A)s would hit the reef at that time.

 Willmarth remained at her bombardment station for the rest of the morning, ceasing fire as the first assault wave splashed toward the beachhead.
 The accompanying LCI(G)'s laid their own barrage, thus obviating the need for the destroyers' gunfire.
 By noon, the island was in American hands.
 When surrounded, the remaining garrison – only 12 to 14 Japanese soldiers – committed suicide.

 Meanwhile, since she was not needed for bombardment, Willmarth patrolled to the northward of the invasion beach and came across canoes full of natives to the north.
 One native, speaking good English, told Willmarth that the remainder of the Japanese garrison, about 170 men, had waded across the reef to Bras Island the previous night – thus accounting for the sparse reception given the invasion forces.

 While plans were being laid to go after this remnant on Bras Island, Willmarth conducted anti-submarine patrol around the unloading assault craft and made abortive attempts to pull several LCI's that had been stranded by low tides off the reefs.
 At 17:30 on the 15th, the destroyer escort succeeded in towing one off after about an hour's time and began operations to free another one of the infantry assault craft.
 However, the destroyer escort's efforts were frustrated by the line's parting and the near approach of darkness.

 Four LCI(G)'s had to be left on the reef – as was one LCI – when the task group headed for Morotai.
 Arriving on 17 November, Willmarth fueled from Salamonie before anchoring.
 Underway again on the 18th, with the Asia Island occupation force, Willmarth and two PC's served as escort for Ariadne, four LCM's, four LCI's, and four LCI(G)'s.
 Embarked in the assault craft were 400 troops.

 Three-fourths of a mile off Igi Island, Willmarth, Ariadne, and PC-1122 conducted shore bombardment from 05:42 to 06:19 on the 19th.
 Troops splashed ashore from landing craft eight minutes after the bombardment ceased and met no opposition.
-An unfortunate result of the shore bombardment was that two natives were wounded and one killed – the Japanese had evacuated the island in the face of imminent invasion the previous evening.
+As a result of the shore bombardment, two natives were wounded and one killed – the Japanese had evacuated the island in the face of imminent invasion the previous evening.